-Where the fore peak is immediately adjacent to a permanently accessible room e.g. bow thruster room, this shut-off valve may be fitted directly at the collision bulkhead inside this room without provision for remote control.
+Where the fore peak is directly adjacent to a permanently accessible room e.g. bow thruster room, this shut-off valve may be fitted directly at the collision bulkhead inside this room without provision for remote control, provided this valve is always well accessible.